OSTEOPOROSIS AND CONNECTIVE TISSUE DEFICIENCY SCREENINGA comprehensive approach from The Wimbledon Clinic

 Other nutrient deficiencies associated with connective tissue diseases are Magnesium, Manganese, Vitamin A, Vitamin C and Vitamin D. It is interesting that deficiencies in these nutrients can also be associated with aches and pains in connective tissue, tendons muscles and ligaments, causing these tissues to be more susceptible to injury and inflammation

-Connective Tissue Screen from Blood and Urine
+Osteoporosis and Connective Tissue Screen from Blood and Urine

 - Alkaline Phosphatase: Total and from bone.